Unified Capacity Limit of Non-coherent Wideband Fading Channels: Equivalence in Signaling Representation

-Technologically, the full system is a $M$-channel single-carrier OFDM modulation where the signal is computed with $L_c$-point IDFTs before applied to the $K$-subcarrier OFDM baseline.

-This shows that any channel of the filter-bank model can be represented by the OFDM model using a channel matrix $\tilde{\Hb}=\Hb\Phi$ without loss.
-The reciprocal compatibility can be proven by taking a precoding DFT matrix at the transmitter $\tilde{\x}=\Phi^{\dag}\x$, so any channel of the OFDM model can be equivalently represented through the filter-bank model, resulting in
+This shows that any channel of the filter-bank model can be represented by the OFDM model using a channel matrix $\tilde{\Hb}=\Hb\Phi$.
+The reciprocal compatibility can be proven by taking a precoding DFT matrix at the transmitter, $\tilde{\x}=\Phi^{\dag}\x$, which leads to